English Comprehension

 Joseph Grimaldi’s character, Joey, was the first to include a white face, large red lips and colourful clothes as part of his persona.
 For that, he is considered the “father of modern clowning”.
 His character first appeared in the early 1800s.
 Since then, virtually every clown has a white face, big red lips, and a brightly-coloured costume.
 He was a leader in the biz.

 Emmett Kelly took a different approach to clowning with his character, Weary Willie.
-He differed from modern-day, happy clowns in that he always looked down and out and depressed.
-He was the image of a depression-era hobo riding the rails.
+He differed from modern-day happy clowns in that he always looked down-and-out and depressed.
+He was the image of a Depression-era hobo riding the rails.
 Well, each clown must have their own “thing”.
 Otherwise, how would you remember one from the other?

 Now we come to Krusty the Clown from the hit TV series The Simpsons.
 What can we say about Krusty?
 Well, he’s absolutely hilarious and one of the most popular characters on The Simpsons.
 However, he is not a clown you would want your kids exposed to as a role model.
 He smokes, drinks, gambles, and carries on with women.
-But then, The Simpsons never was meant to be a children’s show.
+But then, The Simpsons was never meant to be a children’s show.

 Clowns Look Human, But Do They?

-So why are people distrusting of clowns or hesitant around them?
+So why are people distrustful of clowns or hesitant around them?
 Well, first of all, it’s their looks.
 Clowns look human.
 Well, sort of.
 They have the same parts as humans, but everything is magnified or distorted in some way, from the colour of their faces to the size and shape of their features.
 Of course, humans have noses, but they’re not round, red, and stuck in the middle of a pure white face unless they’d been drinking the night before.
 And what about those shoes?
 How can they even walk in those oversized, floppy things?
 And who wears such bright colours to work every day?
 So, they stick out like the proverbial sore thumb.
-They’re human but don’t look like any human I know.
+They’re human, but don’t look like any human I know.

 Clown Putting on Makeup

 They’re also very unpredictable.
 You never know what they will do next, always playing practical jokes on each other and the audience.
-They can be exciting and funny, but they can be very unnerving and even scary if you don’t know what they will do next.
+They can be exciting and funny, but very unnerving and even scary if you don’t know what they will do next.
 Now, let’s look at the really frightening world of clowns.

 How Did We Go From Silly Fun to Scary “Killer Clowns”?